-A number of different collection models are currently being tested in Quebec.
-Some farmers have been equipped with on-farm presses to compress ag-plastics, while others are testing a model where centralized presses and collection points.
-The variety of different sized farms in Quebec allows Cleanfarms to test out logistics and operations and explore scalability.
-Learnings can be applied to regions and farms across Eastern Canada.
+In 2020, a number of different collection models were being tested in Quebec.
+Some farmers were equipped with on-farm presses to compress ag-plastics, while others were testing a model where centralized presses and collection points.
+The variety of different sized farms in Quebec allowed Cleanfarms to test out logistics and operations and explore scalability early on in the project cycle.
+Learnings from these pilots are applied to regions and farms across Eastern Canada.

 This project is funded in part by the Government of Canada through Agriculture and Agri-Food Canada’s Canadian Agricultural Strategic Priorities Program (CASPP), a $50.3 million, five-year investment to help the agricultural sector adapt and remain competitive.